ultravideo/uvgComm/README.md

 ### Microsoft Visual Studio

 Compile the dependencies.
 Add compiled libraries to PATH or to `../msvc_libs` folder, and headers to PATH or `../include`.
+If you don't exclude Crypto++, you need to compile it with dynamic C++ runtime linking.
+See [this section](https://cryptopp.com/wiki/Visual_Studio#Runtime_Linking) for detailed instructions.
+After that, the easiest way to compile is to select `Build -> Batch Build...`.
+You must also make sure all static libraries (usually uvgRTP and Crypto++) have been compiled with same debug level (debug/release) as Kvazzup.

 **Shared Kvazaar**